Chlamydia

 • Abdominal pain with fever

-• Pain during sex
+• Pain when you have sex

 • Itching or burning in or around the vagina